emelysalmeron/separation-of-concerns-starter/README.md

 ## General info

-A todo list , the objective is build the app using Javascript to create DOM elements during the user interaction with the app interface .
+This group project is part of HackYourFuture Belgium module Separation of concerns.
+Our objective is to build an app using Javascript to create DOM elements during the user interaction with the app interface ..

 ## Screenshots